Pravinraj-404/Smart-Height-and-Weight-Measurement-System/README.md

 The system automatically measures a user's **height** using an **HC-SR04 Ultrasonic Sensor** and calculates **Body Mass Index (BMI)** after the user enters their weight through a **4×4 Matrix Keypad**.

-To enhance user interaction, the system provides **voice guidance** using a **DFPlayer Mini MP3 Module**, displays results on a **16×2 I²C LCD**, and indicates the BMI category using **LED indicators**.
+To enhance user interaction, the system provides **voice guidance** using a **DFPlayer Mini MP3 Module**, displays results on a **16×2 I²C LCD** and indicates the BMI category using **LED indicators**.

-This project demonstrates embedded systems, sensor interfacing, serial communication, and user-friendly healthcare automation.
+This project demonstrates embedded systems, sensor interfacing, serial communication and user-friendly healthcare automation.

 ---